saqlain797/SaqlainsCISC3140/lab6/README.txt

-open RepoMeta for the logs
+Open RepoMeta Folder for the the log of commands used in the terminal(ie.Git Bash) to complete this Lab.